bonifield/helpers/README.md

 	- Four lines of test data
 - shell_address.c / exe
 	- Estimate the address of the SHELL environment variable
+- snort-helper.sh
+	- Simple usage of Snort to extract alerts from a PCAP file using a custom configuration
 - splitHashCombiner.py
 	- Identifies and matches sessions where data fields are potentially reversed using hash keys
 - splunk-analyst-annotation-maker-dashboard.txt